 Corps de la Paix

-Following pre-service training Volunteers are encouraged to rent their own mail box at their local post office in order to receive mail.
-Peace Corps cannot forward your mail to your new address, loved ones should consider this and not send mail too close to the end of training.
+Following Pre-service Training, Volunteers are encouraged to rent mail boxes at their local post office.
+Peace Corps does not forward your mail to your new address; friends and family should not send mail close to the end of training.

-Simple cell phones are operational in almost all parts of the country.
-Peace Corps/Togo will provide you with a simple cell phone and SIM card.
-Many Volunteers decide to bring unlocked smart-phones and use online communication applications to keep in contact with fellow Volunteers.
+Simple cell phones are operational in almost all parts of the country, and SIM cards easily available.
+Peace Corps will provide you with a simple cell phone and SIM card.
+Many Volunteers bring unlocked smart-phones and use online communication applications to keep in contact with fellow Volunteers and others.